forestdb/forestdb.org/models/numbergame.md

 Notice that there are many different ways your friend could have generated these examples.
 She could have sampled the numbers randomly from the number category, as we assumed in the programs we've looked at so far.
 Or, she could have sampled them in an intentional manner, to purposefully help you understand the number category and not confuse it with a different number category.
 Or, she could have sampled them in a different intentional manner---to intentionally deceive you into thinking that it is a different number category.

 In addition to different sampling strategies, your friend could also give you diferent types of examples.
-We have been assuming that your friend only shows you *positive examples* of the category, for example the numbers `[2, 4, 8]` for the category "*powers of 2*."
+We have been assuming that your friend only shows you *positive examples* of the category, for example the numbers `[2, 4, 8]` for the category "*powersOfTwo*."
 What if your friend can also show you *negative examples*, such as stating that `[0, 6, 10]` are *not* in the category?
 Or a mix of positive and negative examples, such as stating that `[2, 4]` are in the category, but not `6`?
-Which of these examples will make you more likely to believe that the category is "*powers of 2*"?
+Which of these examples will make you more likely to believe that the category is "*powersOfTwo*"?

 Moreover, your friend could also label a random set of numbers between 0 and 10.
-For example, if the chosen set is `[1, 5, 8]` and the category is "*powers of 2*," the labels would be `[yes, no, yes]`.
+For example, if the chosen set is `[1, 5, 8]` and the category is "*powersOfTwo*," the labels would be `[yes, no, yes]`.
 Is this method more or less likely to help you guess the right category?

 ## Why is this important?